This page contains important information about how to vote — by mail or in-person.

 IF YOU ARE VOTING USING A MAIL-IN BALLOT:

-If you think you are supposed to receive a ballot in the mail and it has not arrived yet, please CALL: 717-299-8293
+If you think you are supposed to receive a ballot in the mail and it has not arrived yet, please CALL: 717-299-8293 or go to the Board of Election (150 N. Queen St., Lancaster PA, 17603) and request a replacement ballot!

 Be sure to place your ballot in the secrecy envelope or it will not be considered valid!

-If you requested a mail-in ballot but now wish to vote in-person on Election Day (Nov 3rd), you must bring your ballot with the return envelope to your polling place on Election Day and surrender it to the judge of elections.
+If you requested a mail-in ballot but now wish to vote in-person on Election Day (Nov 3rd), you must bring your ballot with the envelopes to your polling place on Election Day and surrender it to the judge of elections.
 Then you will be able to vote at your polling place!
 Not sure where to go to vote?
 Find your polling place here.

 NOTE: Several polling places have changed for the General Election: See the list here.